Christianity in Libya: Roman Catholic Church

-Pentecostals
+Church Protestant

+There is an Anglican congregation in Tripoli, composed mainly of African migrant workers, which belongs to the Egyptian Anglican diocese.
+The Anglican bishop of Libya is based in Cairo.
+There is a pastor in Sabha.

 There are Pentecostal worship groups in Libya in places like Tripoli and Benghazi.
 These churches are primarily worship groups who gather together every Friday, led by Pentecostal pastors.
 Though these groups are not officially approved by the government of Libya, they practice their faith without any interference from the government.
 The following are the two known Pentecostal worship places: